THE CORPORATION OF THE TOWNSHIP OF ST. CLAIR

 Moore Community & Recreational Foundation (MCRF) - Application Deadline

-The deadline for the Moore Community & Recreation Foundation financial assistance is May 31st each year.
+The deadline for the Moore Community & Recreation Foundation financial assistance is May 29, 2015.
 For a grant request form as well as contact information, please click here.

 Protect Your Family & You